Language Reference

 On first sight, local label definitions are similar to how labels are normally used in static assemblers.
 The trick with local labels is however in how they can be referenced.
 Local labels referenced with the >label syntax will be resolved to the first definition of this label after this piece of code, while local labels referenced with the <label will be resolved to the last definition of this label before the reference site.
 Any valid Rust identifier can be used as a local label name, and local labels can be defined multiple times.

-Global labels can only be defined once, and all references to a global label will be resolved to this label.
-Any valid Rust identifier can be used as a local label name.
+Global labels can only be defined once (per-assembler), and all references to a global label will be resolved to this label.

 Extern labels allow emitted machine code to directly reference fixed addresses as branch targets.
 This is only supported on architectures featuring absolute branch targets, like x86.